Choosing Motorcycle Shipping Protection

 WILL THE MOTORCYCLE SHIPPING COMPANY’S COVERAGE BE ENOUGH?

-Remember, this cargo protection insurance is required by law but will very likely not cover the full value of your motorcycle.
-To check if the motorcycle hauler’s minimum insurance is enough, be sure to ask these questions:
+Remember, this protection is required by law but will very likely not cover the full value of your motorcycle.
+To check if the motorcycle hauler’s minimum protection is enough, be sure to ask these questions:

 - What kinds of damage are protected?